esalogic/tenant/README.md

 </resources>

 ```
 As you can see we implemented our DataSource access as Routed_Datasource.
 We istantiate one Router per tenant and dynamically match DataSource by name.
+More details in [Dynamic DataSource Routing](https://github.com/apache/tomee/tree/master/examples/dynamic-datasource-routing)

-DeterminedRouter.java
+**DeterminedRouter.java**
 ```
 /**
  * @return the user selected data source if it is set or the default one